 Neanderthals were very early (archaic) humans who lived in Europe and Western Asia from about 400,000 years ago until they became extinct about 40,000 years ago.
-Denisovans are another population of early humans who lived in Asia and were distantly related to Neanderthals.
-(Much less is known about the Denisovans because scientists have uncovered fewer fossils of these ancient people.)
-The precise way that modern humans, Neanderthals, and Denisovans are related is still under study.
-However, research has shown that modern humans overlapped with Neanderthal and Denisovan populations for a period, and that they had children together (interbred).
-As a result, many people living today have a small amount of genetic material from these distant ancestors.
+Denisovans are another population of archaic humans who were distantly related to Neanderthals and lived in Asia.
+Much less is known about the Denisovans because scientists have uncovered fewer fossils of these ancient people.

-While knowing how much DNA a person has in common with his or her Neanderthal or Denisovan ancestors may be interesting, these data do not provide practical information about a person’s current health or chances of developing particular diseases.
-Having more or less DNA in common with archaic humans says nothing about how “evolved” a person is, nor does it give any indication of strength or intelligence.
-For now, knowing which specific genetic variants a person inherited from Neanderthal or Denisovan ancestors provides only limited information about a few physical traits.
+While knowing how much DNA a person has in common with their Neanderthal or Denisovan ancestors may be interesting, these data do not provide practical information about a person’s current health.
+Having DNA in common with archaic humans says nothing about how “evolved” a person is, nor does it give any indication of strength or intelligence.
+For now, knowing the percentage of DNA a person inherited from Neanderthal or Denisovan ancestors provides only very limited information.

 Topics in the Direct-to-Consumer Genetic Testing chapter